Marketing, Manufacturing, Packaging & Labeling, Advertising: Malaysia

 - name of the medicine;

-For some medical devices the following specific contents must also be included on the labelling:
+For some medical devices the following specific contents must also be included on the labeling:

 - identification for a custom-made medical device and a statement that it shall only be used by a qualified practitioner for patient under his care;